 Chef Tip: Salt mushrooms at the end of cooking.
 Salt draws out moisture (which can prevent browning) so we want to save it for the last step so they brown properly.

-Don’t skimp on fat!
+Don’t skimp on your healthy fats…just the trans fats when it comes to your fertility diet.
 Dietary fats like ghee are essential for manufacturing our reproductive hormones.
 Plus, adding fats to our veggie and fruit-heavy meals actually enhances the nutrients we absorb from these foods which better optimizes our fertility.

-Chef Tip: Ghee has an even higher smoke point than butter, making it friendly for cooking high-heat items like sauteed veggies and meats.
+Chef Tip: Ghee has an even higher smoke point than butter, making it friendly for cooking high-heat items like sauteed leafy greens and veggies and lean proteins.

 Fertility Diet Recap

 This is not an exhaustive list, so don’t feel like you have to binge on cod liver oil at every meal and snack.
 Instead, be flexible in your approach to eating for conception and try to integrate these fertility-friendly ideas, along with plenty of other fresh whole foods, into your nutrition routine.
+A few more healthy foods we recommend if you aren’t a fan of some recommended above: avocado, pumpkin seeds, blueberries, kale, lentils, pomegranates, omega-3 fatty acid filled foods, folic acid and healthy carbs such as brown rice and quinoa.
 Your baby (and body) will thank you.